 The Viking Ship

 |The Viking Ship as it appeared in 2015.|

 A private family purchased it in the 1970s, and at some point it was remodeled extensively and renamed The Viking Ship.
 The ballroom became a gymnasium for gymnastics; the main floor is rented out as a party hall.
 The basement was remodeled once as a workout gym and a boxing club.
 Cheerleading and community meetings happened for a long time there, too.

-However, today the building is almost completely unrecognizable from its original form, and its future is unclear.
+However, today the Viking Ship struggles to survive.
 June Blair, who has owned the building with her husband since the late 1970s, was on a television news interview recently to declare the building is in dire straits.
 The same interview shared the story of the boxing gym moving out, and showed the building in an abysmal state.

 Searching the internet, I found a past fundraising effort that apparently secured $650 out of $40,000 needed to reroof the building.
 It had pictures of the building falling apart on the interior and exterior.

 So this post is to help the world see what the Viking Ship has been, and hopefully to inspire people to consider what it could become.
 What do you think?